ctross/STRAND/README.md

  + Multiplex network modeling requires estimation of a highly-structured dyadic correlation matrix with special symmetries.
 We have two approaches for constructing such block-structured matrices, one based on an $\ell^{2}$ norm penalty, and one based on constructing a Cholesky factor with a special set of constraints.
 Here we show that both methods are equally effective: [**Different methods for estimating dyadic reciprocity**](https://github.com/ctross/STRAND/blob/main/tutorials/Multiplex_Bernoulli_Example_Dyadic_Modes.R)

-Multiplex dimension reduction network models
+Multiplex dimension reduction network models (experimental)
 --------------
 Sometimes we have multiple network layers of observations that are reflective of a single underlying social network.
 In these models, we use the SRM to estimate a single latent network, and then estimate loadings of the observation layers onto that latent network.